Join our team!

 Software

-• Adding features to the Graphical User Interface GUI using React and Typescript.
+• Adding features to the Graphical User Interface using React and Typescript.

 • Creating or editing ROS2 nodes used to communicate between control interfaces (GUI, Gamepad, etc.) to the rover's microcontrollers.
 This includes arm, drive, sensors, actuators, pumps, light controls and so much more.
 These are written in either Python or C++.